|

 Thank you Greffindel for your help in getting the font started!

 The Font, part ][.
-This is a ZIP file for IBM-compatible users.
+This is a ZIP file for users with older Windows machines.
 Run

 (numlock@escape dot ca) for the font!